bridadan/bridadan.github.io/_posts/2020-01-30-casting-local-video-from-openwrt.md

 ## Converting the videos

-I didn't want to reencode the video track if at all possible.
+I didn't want to re-encode the video track if at all possible.
 Turns out I encode all my videos in H.264, so I could just copy that to the MP4 File.

 I had quite a few audio tracks that were in the DTS format.
 This is very easily converted to AC-3, which I did.